Aishahassan1/Tast-TV-Project1-Oct2021/README.md

 ## Introduction

 An online live-streaming website made using HTML, CSS and JavaScript.
+I was provided with a 'movies' object which is where I pulled the data from which fed into my website.

 ## Table of Contents